-JUDGE ROTENBERG EDUCATIONAL CENTER, Canton MA USA
+JUDGE ROTENBERG EDUCATIONAL CENTER, Inc. Canton MA USA

-We surveyed post-treatment outcomes of 71 former students of the Judge Rotenberg Educational Center (JRC), a residential care facility that employs a highly consistent application of behavioral treatment and educational programming.
+We surveyed post-treatment outcomes of 88 former students of the Judge Rotenberg Educational Center (JRC), a residential care facility that employs a highly consistent application of behavioral treatment and educational programming.
 All students who were reachable and who had attended JRC for at least 3 months were included.
-The mean length of time since a student had attended JRC was 6 years and 4 months (range 3 months - 29 years, 5 months).
+The mean length of time since a student had attended JRC was 7 years (range 0.4 - 35.1 years).
 We used both a subjective General Life Adjustment rating scale (performed by guardians and/or the former students themselves) and objective counts of certain Quality of Life Indicators.
 Using these measures, this group of students showed marked improvement over their status prior to enrolling in JRC.